canibanoglu/tango_with_django_book/chapters/setup.rst

 	$ python -c "import django; print(django.get_version())"
 	1.5.4

 The command again executes the code within the string provided as part of the ``-c`` switch.
 After importing Django, you should see ``1.5.4`` printed underneath.
-If you see a different set of numbers or are greeted with a Python ``ImportError``, go back to Section Section :ref:`requirements-installation-label` or consult the `Django Documentation on Installing Django <https://docs.djangoproject.com/en/1.5/topics/install/>`_ for more information.
-If you find that you have got a different versions of Django, while most of this tutorial will work, it is likely that you will come across problems at some point, so it worth making sure you have Django 1.5.4 installed.
+If you see a different set of numbers or are greeted with a Python ``ImportError``, go back to Section :ref:`installing-software` or consult the `Django Documentation on Installing Django <https://docs.djangoproject.com/en/1.5/topics/install/>`_ for more information.
+If you find that you have got a different version of Django, it is possible that you will come across problems at some point.
+It's definitely worth making sure you have Django 1.5.4 installed.

 Creating your Django Project
 ----------------------------